NHSDigital/nhs-notify-web-cms/docs/pages/about/direct-messaging.md

 ## See what's next for NHS Notify

-If you're thinking of using NHS Notify for direct messaging but cannot find the features you need, [read our roadmap to find out what we're working on next]({% link pages/about/roadmap.md %}).
+If you're thinking of using NHS Notify for direct messaging but cannot find the features you need, read about our [new and upcoming features to find out what we're working on next]({% link pages/about/new-and-upcoming-features.md %}).